damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

    1. [ ] New team member: Change your password on GitLab.com to use 1Password if you had an account before joining the company.
    1. [ ] New team member: If you created any accounts while onboarding before being added to 1Password, reset your passwords for them to use 1Password.
    1. [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
-1. [ ] New team member: Create GitLab.com account and leave a comment in this issue to tell us the name.
-(To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).
-Make sure that you fill out the GitLab.com profile with your first and last name to ensure that e-mail notifications arrive correctly.
-1. [ ] People Ops (Specialist): Invite GitLabbers' GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
 1. [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/#calendly) and add your Calendly link to your Slack profile.

 ### WITHIN FIRST WEEK OF STARTING

-1. [ ] People Ops (Recruiter): Send brief welcome email to their GitLab email address with the following message regardin Swag credit:
+1. [ ] People Ops (Recruiter): Send brief welcome email to their GitLab email address with the following message regarding Swag credit:

     > Happy first day at GitLab!
 We're excited that have you on the team!
     > Here is a swag code [Enter Code] you can use in our swag store [enter store link] to celebrate your arrival!